woojiahao/woojiahao/README.md

 ### Hi there 👋

-I am a software engineer from Singapore and a Computer Science undergraduate at the National University of Singapore (NUS).
+I am a software engineer and a Computer Science undergraduate at the National University of Singapore (NUS).
 Reach out to me via my email: me@woojiahao.com

 ### Experiences 💼